cqse/teamscale-jacoco-agent/TEST_IMPACT_ANALYSIS_DOC.md

 ```
 The Teamscale plugin generates a special task for every test task you define suffixed with `Impacted` e.g. `unitTestImpacted`.
 This task automatically uploads the available tests to Teamscale and runs only the impacted tests for the last commit.
-Afterwards `TESTWISE_COVERAGE`, `JACOCO` and `JUNIT` reports are uploaded to Teamscale.
+Afterwards `TESTWISE_COVERAGE` and `JUNIT` reports are uploaded to Teamscale.
 Setting the `--run-all-tests` allows to run all tests and still generate a TESTWISE_COVERAGE report for all tests.

 Uploading reports can also be triggered independently of the `Impacted` task with `unitTestReportUpload`.
 Adding `-x unitTestReportUpload` lets you disable the automatic upload.